simple-crypto/SMAesH-challenge/website/src/datasets.md

 The training and validation datasets are public, while the test dataset is used to evaluate the submissions and kept private by the organizers.

-All datasets correspond to a correct usage of the AES-HPC core: for each trace, the sharing of the key and of the plaintext is fresh.
+All datasets correspond to a correct usage of the SMAesH core: for each trace, the sharing of the key and of the plaintext is fresh.
 Moreover, we reseed the core before each trace with a fresh seed (the reseeding is not included in the trace).
 In the training dataset we use a fresh random key and a fresh random